Where to Watch Fourth of July Fireworks in Westchester

 897 S. Columbus Avenue, Mount Vernon

-Celebrate Independence Day at the Kensico Dam Plaza in Valhalla on Tuesday, July 3.
+Celebrate Independence Day at the Kensico Dam Plaza in Valhalla on Wednesday, July 3.
 Festivities will include live music and a stunning fireworks show.
-Pre-concert entertainment featuring DJ Johnny Rocks at 6 p.m. and the Gerard Carelli Orchestra at 8 p.m.
+Pre-concert entertainment featuring a guest DJ at 5 p.m. and the Bensen-Scott Big Band at 8 p.m.
 Fireworks will begin at approximately 9:15 p.m.
 Admission and parking are free, but carpooling is suggested.
 Attendees should bring blankets, chairs, and a picnic to make the night spectacular.

 Kensico Dam Plaza